-Since not all MIDI controllers have native Control Surface scripts in Live, we have provided a way for you to create your own, using the UserConfiguration.txt.
-This will give you the ability to use your MIDI controller for basic functions like Device Control, Track Control, and Transport Control, among others.
+Since not all MIDI controllers have a native Control Surface in Live, you can create your own using the UserConfiguration.txt.
+This allows you to configure basic functions like Device Control, Track Control and Transport Control, among others.

-The UserConfiguration.txt file and directions on how to use it are found in the User Remote Scripts folder, which itself is stored in Live's Preferences folder.
-Live's Preferences folder is in one of the following locations, depending on your operating system.
-Note, x.x.x here stands for the latest version of Live.
+The UserConfiguration.txt file and directions on how to use it are found in the User Remote Scripts folder, which itself is stored in Live's Preferences folder:

 - Mac: HD:/Users/[Username]/Library/Preferences/Ableton/Live x.x.x/User Remote Scripts

 - Windows: C:\Users\[Username]\AppData\Roaming\Ableton\Live x.x.x\User Remote Scripts